K-Ramp

 K-Ramp is a 2025 Indian Telugu-language romantic comedy film written and directed by Jains Nani, starring Kiran Abbavaram and Yukti Thareja in the lead roles.
 The film was released theatrically on 18 October 2025, coinciding with Diwali week.

+Despite mixed reviews, it was commercially successful at the box office.

 Plot

-Kumar Abbavaram (Kiran Abbavaram) is a spoiled rich kid who lives for leisure, nightlife, and ego-driven charm.
-When Mercy (Yukti Thareja), a kind yet traumatized woman battling PTSD, enters his life, he mistakes her empathy for affection.
+Kumar Abbavaram is a spoiled rich kid who lives for leisure, nightlife, and ego-driven charm.
+When Mercy, a kind yet traumatized woman battling PTSD, enters his life, he mistakes her empathy for affection.
 After his father sends him to Kerala to mature, Kumar slowly confronts the reality of Mercy’s mental health struggles.
 His misguided attempts to “save” her turn into a lesson in empathy and responsibility.
 K-Ramp follows a self-absorbed man’s uneasy transformation from entitlement to understanding.